 - United States

 - Website URL

-- US women's history, women in white supremacy (organized and every day), racism and whiteness, missing and murdered Indigenous women and girls (MMIWG), Wisconsin women, libraries for women's empowerment, library history, book reviews, BIWOC authors.
+- US women's history, white supremacy, racism, whiteness, Indigenous women's history, missing and murdered Indigenous women and girls (MMIWG), Wisconsin women, libraries, library history, book reviews, BIWOC writers, women writers.

 - Media Contact